GeeWee/geewee.github.io/_posts/2017-03-11-overcoming-rsi.md

 When there's pain in the pinky, there's a good chance there might be something wrong with the [ulnar nerve.](https://en.wikipedia.org/wiki/Ulnar_nerve_entrapment)
 The ulnar nerve provides sensation to the pinky, and one side of the ring finger.
 One way to really screw with this nerve is through what's called **[ulnar](http://www.ergomatters.co.uk/blog/rsi/lateral-wrist-deviation-angle-and-rsi/) [deviation](https://www.youtube.com/watch?v=vdhm7mmHS5I)**
-As you can see in the picture below, it's basically twisting your hand towards your pinky.
+Ulnar deviation is a movement where you twist your hands toward your pinky, as shown in the picture below.

 <div class="img-div">
 <img src="{{site.url}}/assets/img/ulnar_deviation.jpg"/>